New Edition: GWF Briefing Book

 Projects

-GWF is led by the Global Institute for Water Security at the University of Saskatchewan in partnership with University of Waterloo, McMaster University and Wilfrid Laurier University.
+GWF is led by the University of Saskatchewan in partnership with University of Waterloo, McMaster University and Wilfrid Laurier University.

 Canada First Research Excellence Fund logo